Teach a Disabled Child

 Sneh Gupta: President & Executive Director Of SKSN Since 1998.
 Founder Of Indiability.

 Sneh oversees all projects supported by foreign donors and foundations.
 She is personally involved in running the sport for social change project.

 Senior executive at Bridgewater Associates, a seasoned investment professional and lawyer.
 Honorary associate for the National Council of Women, UK

-Will teach a disabled child for one year
+Will provide academic education to a child with physical disabilities for one year

 Thought disabled people had dirty clothes and bodies because I’d only seen them as beggars.
 Playing sport with them forced me to see their confidence!